Anyolite/anyolite/README.md

 * Bindings to an mruby interpreter
 * Wrapping of nearly arbitrary Crystal classes and methods to mruby
-* Easy syntax without unnecessary bolderplate code
+* Easy syntax without unnecessary boilerplate code
 * Support for keyword arguments and default values
 * Simple system to prevent garbage collector conflicts